Temecula Home Loans

 Experience and Atmosphere

-Doffo is a sensory collision.
+Walk into Doffo and your senses pile up at the door.
 Ducatis hang from the ceiling.
-Vintage Nortons sit near the bar.
-Motorcycles greet you in the parking lot.
-The Brunch House runs Thursday through Sunday with outdoor vineyard patio seating.
-The Cork 'n Torque tour takes non-members through the vines and into the member-only MotoDoffo Barrel Room for a guided tasting.
-If you ride, or have ever wanted to, this stop is not optional on a Temecula itinerary.
+Vintage Nortons sit shoulder-to-shoulder near the bar.
+The parking lot looks less like a winery lot and more like a small Italian motorcycle museum that decided to grow grapes.
+The Brunch House runs Thursday through Sunday with vineyard-side patio seating, where the clink of forks competes (briefly) with meadowlarks and the distant pop of a cork over by the barrel room.
+The Cork 'n Torque tour walks non-members out into the rows and back inside to the member-only MotoDoffo Barrel Room for a guided pour.
+If you ride, or have ever even thought about riding, this stop is not optional on a Temecula itinerary.
+Pencil it in twice if your spouse is patient.

 Tasting Fees and Hours